microsoft/pai/examples/cntk/README.md

 1. [CNTK examples](#cntk-examples)
 2. [Customize Docker Env](#customize-docker-env)

-# CNTK examples
+# CNTK grapheme-to-phoneme examples

-To run CNTK examples in PAI, you need to prepare a job configuration file and submit it through webportal.
+To run CNTK examples in OpenPAI, you need to prepare a job configuration file and submit it through webportal.

-If you have built your image and pushed it to Docker Hub, replace our pre-built image `openpai/pai.example.cntk` with your own.
+OpenPAI packaged the docker env required by the job for user to use.
+User could refer to [DOCKER.md](./DOCKER.md) to customize this example docker env.
+If user have built a customized image and pushed it to Docker Hub, replace our pre-built image `openpai/pai.example.caffe` with your own.

 Here're some configuration file examples: